 This course, required of all tenth grade students, develops the history of our country in a combination of chronological and topical approaches.
-Although the subject matter for the different grouping levels is the same, differences in the groups lie in the quantity and difficulty level of materials that are used.
+This course begins with the Colonization and Settlement of America and continues to the development of industrial America in the late 19th century.
+Although the subject matter for the different academic levels is the same, differences in the courses lie in the depth, quantity, and difficulty level of materials that are used.
 Materials may include the use of a basic text, supplemental texts, primary materials such as original documents and speeches, audiovisual materials, simulations, newspapers and periodicals.
 Differences may also lie in the emphasis that is given to critical thinking, consideration of opposing opinions and interpretations of history, and analysis of situations.